hacksparrow/apoc/README.md

 $ npm install apoc --save
 ```

-When installed as a node module, you can either directly pass Cypher queries to Apoc or load an ACF file with Cypher queries for Apoc to execute.
+When installed as a node module, you can either directly pass Cypher / ACF queries to Apoc or load an ACF file with Cypher / ACF queries for Apoc to execute.

 As a commandline tool: